 - Obtain Certification and Use Label.
 Success!
 You are now a cruelty free purveyor of beef.
 Certification is valid for one year and subject to HFAC’s standards, fees, and regulations.
 In other words, treat this label like gold and stay on top of your practice when it comes time to renew.

 - Renewals and Changes to Certification.
 Annual inspections ensure there is never a lapse in quality.
 In addition, HFAC must be notified of any changes to organizational structure or practice once an operation has been certified that will alter the conditions under which animals are kept.
 Failure to provide proper notification may result in loss of one’s certification for good.

 In addition to these base guidelines, HFAC may perform routine audits.
 Animal welfare experts look at everything from sufficient space for cattle to roam, the size of facilities where animals are housed, pasture upkeep, feeding routine, overall health, and humane harvest practices.
 These tenets ensure responsible practices are maintained throughout the year and reinforced when it comes time for renewal.

 Ethical practices are not only good for the animals, but beneficial to the planet overall by decreasing the carbon footprint left behind from traditional farming and opting for sustainable agriculture and ranching.

 By being a compassionate consumer, your dollar can go a long way in actively supporting ethical family farms and local ranchers.
 This in turn allows sustainable operations to continue to maintain quality standards that produce wholesome, all natural beef.

-So put down the veggie burger and don’t cover up the grill just yet.
-Schweid & Sons is proud to offer family farm raised, all natural Angus beef that’s always certified humane, raised and handled by our network of 250 local farms across the United States.
+So don’t cover up the grill just yet.
+Schweid and Sons is proud to offer family farm raised, all natural Angus beef that’s always certified humane, raised and handled by our network of 250 local farms across the United States.
 Raise a burger to great taste and compassionate farmers!